Oliver Hudson says he and Kate turned down Kurt Russell’s offer to adopt them

 “When I was with him, it was incredible,” Oliver said.
 “He paid attention to me.
 We played football.
 We played basketball.
 We were on the beach.
 He taught me how to fish.
 He was so present, but he just was never there.”

-During an interview with Us Weekly in May, Bill also shares where he stands with Kate and Oliver, noting he’s working on bettering his relationship with them.
+During an interview with Us Weekly in May, Bill also shared where he stands with Kate and Oliver, noting he’s working on bettering his relationship with them.

 “There’s no pressure.
 We’re just letting it be what it will be.
 Because no one is pushing it, there’s no turmoil or issues,” he said.
 “A lot went down, and we aren’t revisiting it.
 No one wants to rehash the past.
 You can’t move forward if all you’re doing is analyzing the past.
 We’re in the present.”